PTW-Freiburg/udi/README.md

 ### Errors

-`ptw-udi` will throw errors if the input does not adhere the HIBCC specification.
+`ptw-udi` will throw errors if the input does not adhere the HIBC specification.
 For instance, if you pass a quantity to the library that does not has the required length, an `Error` will be thrown.
 We tried to make the errors helpful, so that you know how to fix the problematic input.

 A `quantity` with the format `QQQQQ` and value of `'100'` will generate the following error message: